adobe/adobe-changelog-generator/README.md

 * Create new `<custom_name>.js` file in `src/template-directives` folder.
 * Create new class implementing corresponding interface. (`src/api/template-directive-interface`)
 Note: The name of the class will be used as directive name.
-* Use custom directive in template uses custom directive class name as the directive name.
+* Use custom directive in template using custom directive class name as the directive name.

 #### Custom template repeat